AI without networks: Methods

-0.2cm {\bf Hilbert kernel interpolating estimator and Bias-Variance decomposition.} The Hilbert kernel regression estimator $\hat{f}(x)$ is a Nadaraya-Watson style estimator employing a singular kernel:
+0.2cm {\bf Hilbert kernel interpolating estimator and Bias-Variance decomposition.} The Hilbert Kernel estimator at a given point, is a linearly weighted sum of the training labels (see Eq.~(\ref{HilbertDef})).
 The weights $w_i(x)$ are also called Lagrange functions in the interpolation literature and satisfy the interpolation property $w_i(x_j)=\delta_{ij}$, where $\delta_{ij}=1$, if $i=j$, and 0 otherwise.
 At any given point $x$, they provide a partition of unity so that $\sum_{i=0}^n w_i(x)=1$.
-The mean squared error between the Hilbert estimator and the true regression function has a bias-variance decomposition (using the {\it i.i.d} condition and the earlier definitions)
+The mean squared error between the Hilbert estimator and the true regression function has a bias-variance decomposition (using the {\it i.i.d} condition and the earlier definitions).
+Indeed, we have